Frequently Asked Questions

 • May we register and use Florida Virtual School while enrolled with HPA?

 YES!
 We have an affiliation agreement with Florida Virtual School.
-This means that students 6–12th grades enrolled in HCPA may register and participate in the Florida Virtual School Flex Program free of charge.
+This means that students 6–12th grades enrolled in HPA may register and participate in the Florida Virtual School Flex Program free of charge.

 Elementary-aged students in grades K–5 may also participate in the Florida Virtual School Flex Program free of charge.
 Please be aware that there are some differences in the requirements for the elementary program.
 Please visit https://flvs.net/elementary for more information.